Leveraging Codebook Knowledge with NLI and ChatGPT for Zero-Shot Political Relation Classification: Building PLV and A/W Datasets

+The ZSP framework is notably flexible, easily accommodating changes in ontology or schema.
+Experts can swiftly update the ZSP method by modifying the hypothesis table or adjusting the class disambiguation rules to align with an evolving ontology.
+For example, if political scientists reclassify "arresting someone" from ACCUSE to COERCE (Table \ref{tab:plover_mode}), they need only update the hypothesis label for ``<S> arrested person of <T>''.
+Similarly, introducing sub-categories within YIELD involves simple updates to the hypothesis labels.

+Disambiguation rules, such as the Conflict Override rule, which prioritizes PROTEST over REQUEST in certain contexts, can also be refined.
+Transitioning to a multi-label approach is straightforward by eliminating the Conflict Override rule to acknowledge both PROTEST and REQUEST as valid labels.

+When should users write their own disambiguation rules?
+The need for custom rules depends on specific user requirements and the balance between manual effort and system precision and recall.
+Custom rules can be particularly beneficial for fine-grained analysis.
+For example, the CAMEO codebook includes similar classes ``COERCE- Impose blockade'' and ``PROTEST- Obstruct passage/ blockade'', as shown in Table \ref{tab:blockade override}.
+The key difference is whether the source is armed forces or protestors.

+For researchers focusing on in-depth civil protest studies\footnote{\url{https://github.com/emerging-welfare/glocongold}.}, distinguishing between codes 144 (civilian protests) and 191 (military blockades) is crucial for accurate classification.
+Thus, they can define a simple rule, \textbf{Blockade Override}, without additional cost: remove the hypothesis ``COERCE- Impose blockade'' if the top predictions contain PROTEST, indicating that the source is more likely protestors rather than armed forces.
+This adaptability showcases the model's flexibility and customizability in complex political scenarios.

+While ChatGPT can be generalized to any task with their chat-style format, they may sacrifice precision compared with the ZSP model.
+Yet, both zero-shot models show promising applicability to surpass traditional dictionary-based methods or annotation-driven supervised learning methods.

-\subsection{Building PLV and A/W datasets}
+\section{Building PLV and A/W Datasets}

-Table \ref{tab:dataset statistics} summarizes the two datasets' detailed train and test split statistics. \textbf{PLV} is a new dataset constructed from two resources.
+We extended existing resources to build our datasets, which is more efficient and effective than creating a new dataset from scratch.
+Table \ref{tab:dataset statistics} summarizes the two datasets' detailed train and test split statistics.
+PLV is constructed from two resources.
 First, we outlined 335 examples (unique source-target pairs) with PLOVER Rootcode from the CAMEO \textbf{codebook}, and the PLOVER repository.
 Then we preprocessed a coarse-grained-labeled dataset from \textbf{CoPED} \cite{parolin2022CoPED} and manually extended its Quadcode labels to 15 Rootcode in the new PLOVER schema.
 The major modification can be seen in Table \ref{tab:preliminaries}.
-However, given that the current PLOVER codebook is in development and the inner ambiguation of the definition of YIELD, we leave YIELD without splitting it to CONCEDE and RETREAT.
-Finally, Figure \ref{fig:PLV dataset summary} visualizes the dataset's label distribution.
+However, given that the current PLOVER codebook is in development, we leave YIELD without splitting it to CONCEDE and RETREAT.
+Finally, Figure \ref{fig:PLV dataset summary} visualizes our final dataset's label distribution.